DaniWinter/10.1.1-Jailbreak-Issues/README.md

 #10.1.1 Yalu jailbreak issues
-Please submit all issues in the issues section.
+Please submit all bugs/issues in the issues section.